christian-fries/teaser_manager/readme.md

 }
 ```

+The property `size` works the same way.

 ## Change log

+### dev-master
+- Add new teaser property "size"

 ### Version 1.3.0
 - Add layouts to teaser type for different representations of the same teaser type